cobrastarfunkel/RHCE_Practice/README.md

 RHCE TEST PREP
 ======
-This is meant to study for the RHCE by setting up some of the requirments to practice exam objectives.
+This is meant to study for the RHCE by setting up some of the requirements to practice exam objectives.
 ##### Hostnames and fqdn's are set by ansible.
 Configure group_vars/all "long_domain" "short_domain" for the domain and the "ansible_hostname" in the inventory file for the hostname.

 TOC